Claire Moore (politician)

-Claire Mary Moore (born 19 February 1956) is an Australian politician who was an Australian Labor Party Senator for Queensland from 2002 to 2019, having been elected in the 2001 Federal Election, and the Shadow Minister for International Development and the Pacific.
+Claire Mary Moore (born 1956) is an Australian politician who was an Australian Labor Party Senator for Queensland from 2002 to 2019, having been elected in the 2001 Federal Election, and the Shadow Minister for International Development and the Pacific.

-Senator Moore has previously served as Shadow Minister for Women, Shadow Minister for Carers, Shadow Minister for Communities and the Manager of Opposition Business in the Senate.

 Prior to entering Parliament, Moore was the Queensland Secretary of the Community and Public Sector Union from 1994 to 2001 and a public servant.
+Senator Moore has previously served as Shadow Minister for Women, Shadow Minister for Carers, Shadow Minister for Communities, and the Manager of Opposition Business in the Senate.

-Early years
+Early years and education

-Moore was born in Toowoomba, Queensland, to Catholic parents Mick and Mary Moore.
+Clare Mary Moore was born in 1956 in Toowoomba, Queensland, to Catholic parents Mick and Mary Moore.

 She attended St Saviour's College, prior to studying at both the University of Queensland and the University of Southern Queensland.

+Career

-Union career
+Union

 Moore worked as a public servant in the Department of Aboriginal Affairs and the Department of Social Security (now Centrelink) between 1980 and 1994.

 Moore was elected Branch Secretary of the Community and Public Sector Union (CPSU) in 1994: a position she held until her election to the Senate in 2001.

 From 1996 to 2001, Moore was vice-president, Chair of the Women's Committee and Chair of the Arts Committee of the Queensland Council of Unions (QCU).

 She is also a keen member and supporter of APHEDA: the trade union overseas aid program.

-Senate of Australia
+Australian Senate

 Moore was elected Senator for Queensland at the Federal Election held on 10 November 2001, representing the Australian Labor Party (ALP).
 Her first six-year term began on 1 July 2002.

 She was re-elected to a second term at the Federal Election held on 24 November 2007; and to a third term (which commenced on 1 July 2014) at the Federal Election held on 7 September 2013.

 In the Senate, she has served as Chair or Deputy Chair of the Community Affairs Committee since July 2005, including both Chair of the Community Affairs (Legislation) Committee and Deputy Chair of the Community Affairs (References) Committee.

 Moore has also served as a Member of the Joint Standing Committee on Foreign Affairs, Defence and Trade; as a Member of the Senate Standing Committee on Regulations and Ordinances; and as the Chair of the Parliamentary Group on Population and Development.

 In July 2018 Moore announced that she would retire at the next election.